coldshrine/study-notes/databricks-certified-data-engineer-professional/analytics/amazon_quicksight.md

 - **User and Group-Based Access**: By leveraging RLS, QuickSight provides tailored access to data, ensuring that users only see the information relevant to them.

 ## Use Cases and Applications

+Amazon QuickSight can be deployed for a variety of analytical needs:

+- **Sales and Marketing Analytics**: Generate insights on sales performance, customer behavior, and marketing campaign effectiveness.
+- **Operational Dashboards**: Monitor operational metrics across departments, helping teams track performance, identify bottlenecks, and improve efficiency.
+- **Financial Reporting**: Facilitate financial reporting and forecasting, enabling finance teams to analyze budgets, expenses, and revenue trends.
+- **Product Analytics**: Understand product usage and adoption trends to inform product development and customer success strategies.